Enteee/duckpond.ch/_drafts/pdml2flow.md

 This option lets you define the attributes $$ A $$ which define a flow.
 Each attribute in the set must be specified using a separate ```-f``` option.
 The name of the attributes should match the corresponding [wireshark] display filter.
 The [wireshark] project maintains an exhaustive [list of display filters], but its usually easier to jump directly into [wireshark] and compile your attribute set there.
 ![wireshark-filter](/static/posts/pdml2flow/wireshark-filter-blur.png)
-*Using wireshark to find display filter names* Altenatively you can use the utility pdml2json in combination with [jq].
+*Using wireshark to find display filter names* Alternatively you can use the utility pdml2json in combination with [jq].
 The following command captures the first 100 packets from eth0 and prints out all possible display filters.

 ```shell
 $ tshark -i eth0 -T pdml -c 100 | pdml2json | jq -s '